-A word from them: “There are no words can express the bravery of these children more than the way they lead their lives.
+A word from Paul: “There are no words can express the bravery of these children more than the way they lead their lives.
 That says it all.
 Love and good luck to them all.
 We are all very proud of them.”.

 “Children & Yorkshire!
 Two things close to my heart.
 It was a very easy yes when I was kindly asked to be an ambassador for the Yorkshire Children of Courage Awards.
 What these children achieve really is extraordinary, and I look forward to celebrating their bravery, generosity, selflessness and courage.”